 Until Q4 2022 when production at the Platosa Mine ceased and it was placed on care and maintenance, the Company's principal product was lead-silver and zinc-silver concentrates.
+The Company does not currently produce any products.

 Production

 Until Q4 2022, crushed ore mined from the Platosa Property was shipped to the Miguel Auza Mill for processing, where separate mineral concentrates containing lead-silver and zinc-silver were produced on site.
 Those mineral concentrates were then transported and sold to third parties for further processing.